 METRO has an active fleet of 231 vehicles.
-Of these, 124 are Compressed Natural Gas (CNG), 103 are diesel, and four are hybrid.
-METRO's fleet is varied and includes 60-foot articulated, 40-foot diesel, 40-foot CNG, and 40-foot hybrid buses, and smaller vehicles for SCAT and Call-A-Bus services.
+Of these, 124 are Compressed Natural Gas (CNG), 103 are diesel, and 4 are hybrid.
+METRO's fleet is varied and includes 60-foot articulated, 40-foot diesel, 40-foot CNG, and 40- foot hybrid buses, as well as smaller vehicles for SCAT and Call-A-Bus services.
 All METRO buses are equipped with bike racks and are handicap accessible.

 Both METRO and PARTA have their own CNG fueling stations, with METRO's original station opening in 1997 and a new one in 2016, and PARTA opening the first CNG fueling station in Portage County in 2018.
 METRO's fleet is approximately 50% CNG today, with a goal of being 100% alternative fuels by 2024.
 PARTA plans to include more CNG buses in their fleet.
-CNG fuel positively benefits both transit agencies due to its affordability and consistent price, and reducing greenhouse gas emissions significantly.
-With both transit agencies having their own CNG fueling stations, more CNG buses should begin operating in the AMATS area and there should be a reduction in operating costs.
+CNG fuel positively benefits both transit agencies due to its affordability and consistent price, as well as reducing greenhouse gas emissions significantly.
+With both transit agencies having their own CNG fueling stations, we should begin to see more CNG buses in the AMATS area as well as a reduction in operating costs.